Kyūshū J7W Shinden

-Developed by the Imperial Japanese Navy (IJN) as a short-range, land-based interceptor, the J7W was a response to Boeing B-29 Superfortress raids on the Japanese home islands.
-For interception missions, the J7W was to be armed with four forward-firing 30 mm type 5 cannons in the nose.
+Developed by the Imperial Japanese Navy (IJN) as a short-range, land-based interceptor, the J7W was a response to Boeing B-29 Superfortress raids on the Japanese Home Islands.
+For interception missions, the J7W was to be armed with four, forward-firing 30 mm type 5 cannons in the nose.

-The Shinden was expected to be a highly maneuverable interceptor, but only two prototypes were finished before the end of war.
-A jet engine–powered version was considered, but never even reached the drawing board.
+The Shinden was expected to be a highly maneuverable interceptor, but only two prototypes were finished before the end of the War.
+A jet engine–powered version was considered but never reached the drawing board.